 Breaking up goals into smaller, more manageable steps helps to make them more achievable.
 And it turns out your brain chemistry plays a part in helping you stay on track.

-When you set a goal you can measure in the short term, it’s easier to see the progress you’ve made.
+When you set a goal that you can measure in the short term, it’s easier to see the progress you’ve made.
 Feeling good about achieving a milestone kicks your brain into reward mode, which in turn creates an incentive to repeat the process.

 If your goal is a long-term one, like having a certain amount saved for retirement, but money is tight, try participating in your employer’s retirement plan, if they offer one, or consider opening an individual retirement account (IRA) if they do not.
 Contribute what you can, as soon and as often as you can — the earlier you start, the more time compound interest has the potential to help grow your savings.